minos-org/minos-static/README.md

 ## Mirroring

-If you're not interested in building all the recipes in your infraestructure and prefer to mirror frecuently http://s.minos.io, please use one of the following methods:
+If you're intested in the provided binaries but don't whish to compile the whole packages you can mirror http://s.minos.io, to do so, please use one of the following methods:

 - `rsync -azvL --delete rsync://s.minos.io/mirror/ /usr/local/linux-static-mirror`